nathanaherne/cruisin/cruisin-brain/README.md

 If using Syren50 or Sabertooth2x32

-1. Serial Tx (digital pin 11 on Arduino board) to S1 on motor controller
+1. Serial Tx to S1 on motor controller
-2. 5v and Gnd on Arduino to 5v and 0v on motor controller (the Arduino is powered by the motor controller)
+2. 5v and Gnd on Cruisin Brain to 5v and 0v on motor controller (the Cruisin Brain can be powered by the motor controller) or an external 5v source.

-If using digital poteniometer
+If using digital potentiometer
-1. Digital pin 10 on Arduino board to (SS) or Chip Select pin on potentiometer chip,
+1. Digital pin 10 on Cruisin Brain to (SS) or Chip Select pin on potentiometer chip,
-2. Digital pin 11 (or MOSI) on Arduino board to MOSI pin on potentiometer chip
+2. Digital pin 11 (or MOSI) on Cruisin Brain board to MOSI pin on potentiometer chip
-3. Digital pin 12 (or MISO) on Arduino board to MISO pin on potentiometer chip
+3. Digital pin 12 (or MISO) on Cruisin Brain to MISO pin on potentiometer chip
-4. Digital pin 13 (or SCK) on Arduino board to SCK pin on potentiometer chip
+4. Digital pin 13 (or SCK) on  Cruisin Brain to SCK pin on potentiometer chip

 You will need to wire potentiometer HIGH, potentiometer wiper and potentiometer LOW from the controller to the corresponding pins on the digital potentiometer.